 It is the School's policy that a new DBS certificate is required for volunteers who will engage in regulated activity but who have not been involved in any activities with the School for three consecutive months or more.
-Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay prior to each new activity in which a volunteer participates.
+Those volunteers who are likely to be involved in activities with the School on a regular basis may be required to sign up to the DBS update service as this permits the School to obtain up to date criminal records information without delay to each new activity in which a volunteer participates.

-In addition the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
-This may include (but is not limited to the following):
+In addition, the School will seek to obtain such further suitability information about a volunteer as it considers appropriate in the circumstances.
+These may include (but not be limited to):

-- formal or informal information provided by staff, parents and other volunteers through the use of a 'no objections' poster; - character references from the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.
+- formal or informal information provided by staff, parents and other volunteers through the use of a 'no objections' poster; - character references for the volunteer's place of work or any other relevant source; and - an informal safer recruitment interview.

-Visiting speakers and the Prevent Duty
+Visiting Speakers and the Prevent Duty

-The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised.
+The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or pupils, are suitable and appropriately supervised.

-The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School.
+The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for, or on behalf of, the School.

-All visiting speakers will be subject to the School's usual visitors protocol.
-This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments.
+All visiting speakers will be subject to the usual visitor's protocol which will include signing in and out, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments.

-The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and / or permit a speaker to attend the School.
-In doing so the School will always have regard to relevant policies, the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:
+The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the School.
+In doing so, the School will always have regard to the usual visitors' protocol, the Prevent

+Duty Guidance, the School's Visiting Speaker Policy and the definition of "extremism" set out in KCSIE which states: